zktx-io/walrus/CONTRIBUTING.md

 CLUSTER_CONFIG_DIR="$PWD/target/sui-start"
 SUI_CONFIG_DIR="$CLUSTER_CONFIG_DIR" sui start&
 SUI_PID=$!
-SUI_TEST_CONFIG_DIR="$CLUSTER_CONFIG_DIR" cargo test -- --ignored --features walrus-mainnet
+SUI_TEST_CONFIG_DIR="$CLUSTER_CONFIG_DIR" cargo test -- --ignored
 ```

 This runs the tests with the newest contract version.
-To run them with the testnet version,
-run them without the `--features walrus-mainnet` flag.

 After the tests have completed, you can stop the cluster: